crxxom/qrtchallenge/README.md

 # qrtchallenge

-Full machine learning lifecycle project for the 2024 QRT Challenge.
+Attempted to build a Full Stack Machine Learning Project for the 2024 QRT Challenge.

 https://dagshub.com/crxxom/QRT_Challenge